aitschti/plugin.video.sc19/README.md

 # plugin.video.sc19

-**DEC '25 UPDATE: ADDED SUPPORT FOR LATEST CHANGE BY SC.
-OLD KEY STILL WORKS FOR NOW.
-COMING UPDATE WILL INTRODUCE MORE FLEXIBLE KEY USAGE IN SETTINGS.
-YOU WILL NEED TO ENTER A KEY PAIR IN SETTINGS**
+**DEC 31 '25 UPDATE: ADDED SUPPORT FOR LATEST PLAYLIST CHANGES BY STRIPCHAT.
+YOU NEED TO ENTER BOTH PKEY AND PDKEY IN SETTINGS (OR IMPORT FROM FILE).**

 A kodi addon for streaming cams from Stripchat.
 Works with all kodi releases 19 and up.
 Integrates a proxy for decoding newly scrambled playlist segment URLs by Stripchat (see notes below).